What's a Wobbler?

 Schedule a Free Case Review With a Trusted Dayton Criminal Defense Attorney

-If you’ve recently been charged with a wobbler offense, contact the experienced Dayton criminal defense attorneys at Suhre & Associates, LLC, to schedule a free consultation. or call our law office at (937) 531-0435.
+If you’ve recently been charged with a wobbler offense, contact the experienced Dayton criminal defense attorneys at Suhre & Associates DUI and Criminal Defense Lawyers, to schedule a free consultation. or call our law office at (937) 531-0435.
 You may still have time to secure a favorable outcome, and we can help you every step of the way.